Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Automatic Routing: Activate/Create Routing Rule(s) to Send Transactions to ARM

-To automate this feature so that certain transactions are automatically routed to the Awaiting Direct Request Sending queue and sent to ARM, you will need to optionally modify and then activate the default ARM routing rule (below) in the ILLiad Customization Manager.
+To automate this feature so that certain transactions are automatically routed to the Awaiting ARM Sending queue and sent to ARM, you will need to modify and then activate the default ARM routing rule (below) in the ILLiad Customization Manager.

 Note: The default ARM routing rule in the ILLiad Customization Manager is configured to only send loan requests to ARM from ILLiad.
 To automate the sending of article requests to ARM from ILLiad, the default routing rule will need to be modified or a new routing rule created to also account for article requests.